 “Caregiving often calls us to lean into a love that we did not know was possible.”

 Caregivers work in a variety of settings with an array of people and play a vital role in each one of the individuals life’s that they care for.
-Care giving holds a great amount of responsibility, looking into the daily tasks of a caregiver you would see that it is a demanding field that requires a lot of patience and time management, but you would also see that it is extremely fulfilling and so rewarding.
+Caregiving holds a great amount of responsibility.
+By looking into the daily tasks of a caregiver, you see that it is a demanding field that requires a lot of patience and time management.
+You also see that it is both fulfilling and rewarding.
 Caregivers help with the activities of daily living to individuals who are no longer able to be self dependent.
 Being a caregiver involves time management, interpersonal skills, organization, cleanliness, patience, and flexibility.

 Being a care giver has taught me that giving my time to somebody in need and helping be the voice for somebody who can no longer use their own is the purest form of service there is.
-I have learned to always be grateful and appreciative, laughter truly is the best medicine and self care is so extremely important no matter how old you are.
-Care giving has given me a sense of understanding myself and in others that I never had before it has helped teach me so many beautiful lessons I would not change for anything, the long days and the difficult moments are all worth it when I see the smile on my patients faces.
-Care giving is the truest form of empathy and compassion I have ever been able to give and receive.
+I learned to be grateful and appreciative.
+Laughter truly is the best medicine.
+Importantly, self care is extremely important no matter how old you are.
+Caregiving has given me a sense of understanding myself and in others that I never had before.
+It taught me beautiful lessons.
+When I see the smile on my patient’s faces, it makes the long days and the difficult moments worth it.
+Caregiving is the truest form of empathy and compassion I have ever been able to give and receive.